sonic-pi-net/sonic-pi/BUILD-LINUX.md

 1. Check the version of `Qt` after package installation.

-* Check your current Qt version with qmake --version.
+* Check your current Qt version with `qmake --version`.
 *  If it is too old (see dependency list above) you should find a way to update `Qt` before going to the build step.

 3. The main repositories may not have a recent enough version of